mozilla/ichnaea/docs/rate_control.rst

 The gain parameters are stored in Redis keys, and can be adjusted:

 * K\ :sub:`p` (Redis key ``rate_controller_kp``, default 8.0) - The
   proportional gain.
 Values between 1.0 and 10.0 work well in simulation.
-The higher, the more aggressive the rate will drop when then target is exceeded.
+  This controls how aggressively the controller drops the rate when the targer is exceeded.
+For example, for the same queue size, K\ :sub:`p`\ =2.0 may lower the rate to 95% while K\ :sub:`p`\ =8.0 may lower it to 80%.
 * K\ :sub:`i` (Redis key ``rate_controller_ki``, default 0.0) - The integral
   gain.
 The integral collects the accumulated "error" from the target.
-It tends to cause the queue size to overshoot the target, then the rate to go to 0% to recover.
-0.0 is recommended.
+It tends to cause the queue size to overshoot the target, then sets the rate to 0% to recover.
+0.0 is recommended, and start at low values like 0.0001 only if there is a steady backlog due to an underprovisioned backend.
 * K\ :sub:`d` (Redis key ``rate_controller-kd``, default 0.0) - The derivative
   gain.
 The derivative measures the change since the last reading.
-In simulation, this had little noticable effect, and may require a value about 50.0 to see any changes.
+In simulation, this had little noticable effect, and may require a value of 50.0 or higher to see any changes.

-The `rate controller metrics <rate-controller-metrics>`_ can be used to monitor the rate controller.
+The rate controller emits several `metrics <rate-controller-metrics>`_.
+An administrator can use these metrics to monitor the rate controller, and to determine if backend resources should be increased or decreased based on long-term traffic trends.